PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Abstract

 \section{Abstract}

-Decoder-only Transformer models such as GPT have demonstrated superior performance in text generation, by autoregressively predicting the next token.
-However, the performance of GPT is bounded by low compute-to-memory-ratio and high memory access.
-Throughput-oriented architectures such as GPUs target parallel processing rather than sequential token generation, and are not efficient for GPT acceleration, particularly on-device inference applications.
-Process-in-memory (PIM) architectures can significantly reduce data movement and provide high computation parallelism, and are promising candidates to accelerate GPT inference.
+Decoder-only Transformer models such as GPT have demonstrated exceptional performance in text generation, by autoregressively predicting the next token.
+However, the efficacy of running GPT on current hardware systems is bounded by low compute-to-memory-ratio and high memory access.
+Process-in-memory (PIM) architectures can minimize off-chip data movement and utilize high internal bandwidth.
+They stand out as promising candidates for accelerating memory-bounded tasks such as GPT inference.

-In this work, we propose PIM-GPT that aims to achieve high throughput, high energy efficiency and end-to-end acceleration of GPT inference.
-PIM-GPT leverages DRAM-based PIM solutions to perform multiply-accumulate (MAC) operations on the DRAM chips, greatly reducing data movement.
-A compact application-specific integrated chip (ASIC) is designed and synthesized to initiate instructions to PIM chips and support data communication along with necessary arithmetic computations.
-At the software level, the mapping scheme is designed to maximize data locality and computation parallelism by partitioning a matrix among DRAM channels and banks to utilize all in-bank computation resources concurrently.
-We develop an event-driven clock-cycle accurate simulator to validate the efficacy of the proposed PIM-GPT architecture.
-Overall, PIM-GPT achieves 41$-$137$\times$, 631$-$1074$\times$ speedup and 339$-$1085$\times$, 890$-$1632$\times$ energy efficiency over GPU and CPU baseline, respectively, on 8 GPT models with up to 1.4 billion parameters.
+In this work, we propose a PIM accelerator, PIM-GPT, which achieves end-to-end acceleration of GPT inference with high performance and high energy efficiency.
+PIM-GPT leverages DRAM-based PIM designs for executing multiply-accumulate (MAC) operations directly in the DRAM chips, eliminating the need to move matrix data off-chip.
+Non-linear functions and data communication is supported by an application specific integrated chip (ASIC).
+At the software level, mapping schemes are designed to maximize data locality and computation parallelism by concatenating and partitioning matrices among DRAM channels and banks to utilize all available in-memory computation units.
+The efficiency of the PIM-GPT architecture is verified through circuit synthesis and an event-driven clock-cycle accurate simulator.
+Overall, PIM-GPT achieves 41$-$137$\times$, 631$-$1074$\times$ speedup and 123$-$383$\times$, 320$-$602$\times$ energy efficiency over GPU and CPU baseline on 8 GPT models with up to 1.4 billion parameters.